Sentinel-Health/sentinel-server/README.md

 ## Background

 Sentinel was started to address the problem that the traditional healthcare system is not designed for the patient.
 There are many factors contributing to this, in particular misaligned incentives and asymmetric information, the latter of which is what we built Sentinel to solve.
-Unfortunately, due to a number of different challenges we decided to shut down the business.
+Unfortunately, due to a number of different challenges we decided to shut it down.

 However, we also decided to open source all of the code used to build Sentinel.
 We hope that by doing so, others may be able to continue to use it on their own, improve upon it, or just learn something from it.
 This is one of the repositories.
 The other can be found [here](https://github.com/Sentinel-Health/sentinel-ios).